-Lump sum payments made to employees when they leave employment are not regarded as reckonable pay for PRSI purposes.
-These include redundancy, gratuities, ex-gratia and pay in lieu of notice.
-However, a Class K contribution is paid on the taxable amount.
-If the lump sum is exempt from tax, it is exempt from PRSI.
+Lump sum payments made to employees when they leave employment are not regarded as reckonable pay for PRSI purposes and should be recorded under Class M. These include redundancy, gratuities, ex-gratia and pay in lieu of notice.

 PRSI for the self-employed